3 dead, 2 hurt in North Carolina construction site accident - KESQ

 3 dead, 2 hurt in North Carolina construction site accident

 CHARLOTTE, N.C.
 (AP) — Authorities say three construction workers were killed and two others were hurt when scaffolding collapsed in an industrial accident at a job site in Charlotte, North Carolina.
 WBTV reports that the collapse happened Monday morning at a construction site on East Morehead Street just outside of uptown Charlotte.
 Fire Capt.
-Jackie Gilmore said during a brief news conference that the two injured workers were taken to a hospital for evaluation of their injuries.
+Jackie Gilmore said during a brief news conference that several of the workers fell about 70 feet.
+He said the two injured workers were taken to a hospital to be evaluated.
 He said all work at the site has been suspended while the incident is being investigated.